ydoherty/CoastSat.PlanetScope/README.md

 PlanetScope images must be manually downloaded by the user.
 - It is recommended this be done using the [QGIS Planet plugin](https://developers.planet.com/docs/integrations/qgis/quickstart/) which enables users to crop images to a user defined area of interest prior to download to reduce image file size.
-- Access to PlanetScope imagery can be obtained through a [free trial](https://www.planet.com/trial/), [research license](https://www.planet.com/markets/education-and-research/) or [paid subscription](https://www.planet.com/contact-sales/#contact-sales)
+- Access to PlanetScope imagery can be obtained through a [free trial](https://www.planet.com/trial/), [research license](https://www.planet.com/markets/education-and-research/) or [paid subscription](https://www.planet.com/contact-sales/#contact-sales).
 - To run CoastSat.PlanetScope, keep all downloaded images and associated metadata in a single folder and outline this folder filepath in the CoastSat_PS.py settings.

 All user input files (area of interest polygon, transects & tide data) should be saved in the folder "...CoastSat.PlanetScope/user_inputs"
 - Analysis region of interest .kml file may be selected and downloaded using [this tool](http://geojson.io).
 - Transects .geojson file (optional) should match the user input settings epsg.
 If skipped, transects may be drawn manually with an interactive popup.
-Alternately, the provided NARRA_transect.geojson file may be manually modified in a text editor to add/remove/update transect names, coordinates and epsg
+Alternately, the provided NARRA_transect.geojson file may be manually modified in a text editor to add/remove/update transect names, coordinates and epsg.
 - Tide data .csv for tidal correction (optional) should be in UTC time and local mean sea level (MSL) elevation.
 See NARRA_tides.csv for csv data and column name formatting.

 Beach slopes for the tidal correction (step 5) can be extracted using the [CoastSat.Slope toolkit](https://github.com/kvos/CoastSat.slope)